rmunroe/appian-spear-power-tools/README.md

 ## SPT_List_HasDuplicates

-Returns true if there are duplicate items in the List.
-If all items are unique, or the value passed in is not a list or the list is null or empty, returns false.
+Returns `true` if there are duplicate items in the List.
+If all items are unique, or the value passed in is not a List or the List is `null` or empty, returns `false`.

 | Parameter | Description       |
 | --------- | ----------------- |